The Melodic Blue: Background

-The Melodic Blue is Baby Keem's first studio album.
-Prior to the release, Keem had three mixtapes, a collaboration with Kanye West, and a myriad of production and songwriting credits.
+Prior to the release, Baby Keem released three mixtapes, a collaboration with Kanye West, and a myriad of production and songwriting credits.
 When asked how his producer background factored into his work, Keem said "I feel like producer artists are like the best artists, just because you just know what you want.
 You see a vision.
 You're able to execute a vision from start to finish — unwavered.
 That's probably the best thing I've ever learned, how to make beats."
-Keem shared that his inspiration largely comes from Mike Will Made It, Metro Boomin, and Kanye West, and said about West, "That’s one person I’ll never say anything ill about.
+Keem shared that his inspiration largely comes from Mike Will Made It, Metro Boomin, and West, and said about West, "That’s one person I’ll never say anything ill about.
 He’s a legend.
 [Without Kanye] I wouldn’t even be sitting here, I wouldn’t have had the inspiration for this project."
 Keem considers West one of the few rappers who still pushes the envelope on what music can be.
 He also incorporated styles made popular by Brent Faiyaz and SZA.
 Keem was influenced by rhythm and blues songs of the 90s which can be seen in his drum patterns and emotional vocal performances.
 The album shows a progression in Keem's musical style where he explores new melodies and themes, showing a new side of Keem in bass production and piano additions.

 On October 19, 2020, Baby Keem first teased the title of the album by adding its name and some of the tracks onto a hoodie, but confirmed the project's title on April 30, 2021.
-On August 31, 2021, Keem stated that he finished the album and said that it "has my best production / compositional work".
+On August 31, Keem stated that he finished the album and said that it "has my best production / compositional work".
 Two days later, he confirmed that it would be released that month.
-On September 6, 2021, Labor Day, Keem confirmed the release date and revealed the cover art.
+On September 6, on Labor Day, Keem confirmed the release date and revealed the cover art.
 Two days later, he revealed the tracklist.

-The album is the first time Keem has had someone else featured in his songs, working alongside Kendrick Lamar and Travis Scott, the latter of whom Keem said was "really easy to work with".
+The album is the first time that Keem has had someone else featured in his songs, working alongside Kendrick Lamar and Travis Scott, the latter of whom Keem said was "really easy to work with".